-- Fully accredited program with doctorally-prepared faculty who have extensive experience within the areas of K-12, higher education and educational research.
+- Full accreditation with doctorally-prepared faculty who have extensive experience within the areas of K-12, higher education and educational research.

 - Utilization of a cohort model that offers a two-week on-campus summer session as an opportunity to prepare for dissertation and research activities.